 One of the biggest strains on our eyes is caused by the large amount of time we spend using screens, including tablets, laptops, smartphones and television.
 According to the Vision of Britain report, on average British adults spend over four and half hours on computers, three hours on smartphones and an hour and three quarters on tablets a day.

-Optometrists have been noticing an increase in eye strain, with 57% believing this increase has been caused by advances in technology.
-The best way to remedy this is to take a break from your screens regularly, following the 20-20-20 rule for guidance: look at something 20 feet away for 20 seconds every 20 minutes.
-Taking a break from technology is also a great approach, so if you use computers for work, make sure you take a break from them when you’re at home.
+Optometrists have been noticing an increase in eye strain reported by patients, with 57% of patients believing this increase has been caused by advances in technology.
+The best way to reduce eye strain is to take regular breaks from your screen, following the 20-20-20 rule for guidance: look at something 20 feet away for 20 seconds every 20 minutes.
+Taking a break from technology is also a great approach, so if you use computers for work, make sure you try and reduce your screen time when able.

 Concerned about your eye health?